CDrummond/music-similarity/docs/OtherConfig.md

 * `lmsdb` should hold the path to the LMS database file.
 This is only required for analysis, and only if you have CUE files. `ffmpeg` is required to split tracks.
+* `paths.tmp` When analysing music, this script will create a temporary folder to hold any split CUE file tracks.
+The path set here needs to be writable.
+If left unset, the default, then it will be set to the system's default temporary folder path.
+This config item is only used for analysis.

 Normalizing Strings